Sardorbek-Kuvondikov/postman-api/README.md

 # 📘 Postman-api
-I hope this will be a great project for the Juniors
+I hope this will be a great project for the Juniors.

 ```

 https://www.postman.com/